aisingapore/TagUI/README.md

 click section_results
 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```
-If you already know JavaScript coding and want to be more expressive, you can even use JavaScript code directly in the flow.
+If you already know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy features like custom repositories to store your reusable objects, datatables for batch automation, and a Chrome extension in the pipeline which generates automation flows by learning from your actions.

 # Set Up
 1. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org